FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 **LEXA's Opening:**
 ```
 Welcome.
-I'm LEXA—I don't plan trips, I design emotional experiences.
+I'm LEXA-I don't plan trips, I design emotional experiences.

-Every unforgettable journey has a theme—a feeling that defines it.
+Every unforgettable journey has a theme-a feeling that defines it.

 What are you drawn to?
 ```